ishantpratapsingh/HandTrackApp/README.md

 # HandTrackApp
-HandTracking Application is Build Using HTML,CSS and JS.
+HandTracking Application is Build Using HTML,CSS and JS ( College Project 2020 )

 During the times of this pandemic, Gamers and Competetive Programmers have a bad habbit of continously touching their face or biting their nails.